Schon-Kino/season-programming/README.md

 # season-programming-
-Website with detailed programming for the Schön.Kino living space cinema.
+Website with detailed programming for the schön.kino living space cinema.